alessandromr/wordpress-terraform-aws/README.md

 ### Computing

 WordPress is hosted on ECS (EC2) and is containerized.
-Containers scale with use, Cluster scale to allow containers scaling (ECS Capacity Provider).
+Containers scale with CPU utilization, cluster scale with ECS Capacity Provider.
+Cluster scaling with ECS Capacity Provider considers a lot of different parameters for scaling: vCPUs, ports, ENIs, and/or GPUs.
+When new tasks are placed the capacity provider ensures that the cluster has enough capacity.

 ### Database